Installation of Let's Encrypt

 Let's Encrypt is a free, automated, and open certificate authority brought to users by the non-profit Internet Security Research Group (ISRG).

-In order to install Let's Encrypt on our EC2 instance, we follow instruction on https://www.linode.com/docs/security/ssl/install-lets-encrypt-to-create-ssl-certificates/
+In order to install Let's Encrypt on our EC2 instance, we follow instruction on https://www.linode.com/docs/security/ssl/install-lets-encrypt-to-create-ssl-certificates/arrow-up-right

 First we install git package